flutter/flutter/engine/src/flutter/lib/web_ui/dev/README.md

 ## Configuration files

-`chrome_lock.yaml` contains the version of Chrome we use to test Flutter for web.
-Chrome is not automatically updated whenever a new release is available.
+`browser_lock.yaml` contains the version of browsers we use to test Flutter for web.
+Versions are not automatically updated whenever a new release is available.
 Instead, we update this file manually once in a while.

 `goldens_lock.yaml` refers to a revision in the https://github.com/flutter/goldens